Cyber Security Epidemic in Healthcare Industry

 Nail these recommendations and you will significantly reduce your risk of being compromised.

-Establish culture of cyber security
+Establish a culture of cyber security:

 Cyber security should be “baked” into all the parts of the organization including staff: e.g. safeguarding information and reporting of incidents.